The tools we are using in this course are on these graphics.

 This is how self-observation becomes broader.
 If you are going around thinking that you know yourself and you know who you are and what you are then you are narrowing your range of perception.
 Open it up and let go of all those notions of “I know who I am” because you do not, none of us do.

-Finally, after you do the retrospection pick a fact that you want to investigate further.
-And again meditate on that, but do not speculate on it.
+Finally, after you do the retrospection, pick a fact that you want to investigate further.
+Meditate on that, but do not speculate on it.
 Do not let your emotions color it.
 Do not be distracted.
 Just observe it as it is and be patient, and wait to see if something new emerges.
 If not, don’t worry.
 Eventually, something will.

 The exercises for today, even though described in a simple way here, they do require that you have already developed some skill.
 You need to have sufficient concentration, you need to have sufficient relaxation, and you need to have sufficient imagination.